Switzerland braced for more violent storms this weekend

 Swiss federal weather service MeteoSchweiz reported that sunny conditions are expected across most of Switzerland on Thursday and Friday.

-However, violent storms and even hail showers are forecast to return on Saturday, with more developing throughout Sunday.
+However, violent storms and even hail showers are forecast to return on Saturday afternoon, with more developing throughout Sunday.

 Image: https://www.meteoschweiz.admin.ch/#tab=forecast-map

-Severe weather is most likely to be experienced in the country’s south-west and the Bern region on Saturday, before cloudy conditions and rain will impact most of the country on Sunday.
+Dangerous storm conditions are most likely in the cantons of Geneva, Vaud, Neuchâtel, Jura, Basel-City, Basel-Land and north-west parts of Bern, according to the meteorological service.

+The storms pose a moderate threat in the remainder of Bern, Ticino, Lucerne, Aargau, Appenzell Outer Rhodes and Appenzell Inner Rhodes.

-Alpine areas are the most likely to be affected by rain, while the lowlands will experience milder and drier conditions.
+Alpine areas are the most likely to be affected by rain, thunder and lightning, while the lowlands will experience milder and drier conditions.

 MeteoSchweiz reports that weather conditions will then improve across the next week.